Sikhism and caste: Pre-colonial period

 The caste-system in India is commonly perceived as originating from the social-hierarchal categorization prescribed in Hindu scriptures, dating to the Vedic-era or perhaps even earlier.
 By the 1st or 2nd century CE, the Manusmiriti (attributed to Manu) codefied the Hindu populace into four or five varnas, which were broad social-classification categorizations that were ranked according to a hierarchal-nature.
 Later, specific jatis (caste-groups) emerged from the ritually-described categorizations devised earlier, based along kinship and settlement systems, with different occupations coming to be associated with particular caste-groups.
 A dichotonomy of purity and impurity emerged, which impacted the status of women, views of the human-body, segregation, and economics.
 This system was imbedded in the prevailing socio-religious tradition, thus existed independently from political structures or states, and thrived independently, not needing state-patronage to exist.
 Caste came to influence and impact all aspects of Indian civilization and the consciousness of the inhabitants of the subcontinent.
+The Sikh gurus all belonged to the Khatri caste, specifically the Bedi, Trehan, Bhalla, and Sodhi clans.